ClareLim/SearchForTvShow/README.md

 ## Future Plans:

 - [ ] Write a function to clear previous search results (i.e. clear all images)
-- [ ] Include a functionality to ensure we are not overloading an API
+- [ ] Include a functionality to prevent overloading of an API